juntinuous/DB_Library_Management_System/README.md

 ![image](https://github.com/user-attachments/assets/0aea62be-e149-4af5-922c-49704b37e596)

-**Task 1 **: inserting Book, Borrowers, Publisher, Library Data into DataBase
+##Task 1: inserting Book, Borrowers, Publisher, Library Data into DataBase

 **Python code**: insert_csv_to_sql.py
 We made a Python code inserting all the CSV files into our selectable database.
 The code is attached below.
-**Purpose**: Insert all the CSV files to {selected}.DB **How **this** works**: python code reads all the CVS files from the intended address in the counter and reads all files together through the Pandas library.
+**Purpose**: Insert all the CSV files to {selected}.DB

+**How **this** works**: python code reads all the CVS files from the intended address in the counter and reads all files together through the Pandas library.

 **Challenges**: we could insert one CSV file to db, one by one, for each copy.
 However, we did not know how to insert all the CSV file all together at a one time.
 So, we used the power of Pandas library, so that we could read all CSV files easily, and insert into our selected db at one time.

 ![image](https://github.com/user-attachments/assets/1ff9f611-8c74-4533-9f0e-8c99302c7191)
 result:
 ![image](https://github.com/user-attachments/assets/413b0c95-10a1-45aa-a92b-89248c042ff8)